Skip to main content

 Remember to set the target of both Start Contact and Stop Contact as Pointer.

 1. Let's add an outline to the object when Pointing is true.
-Switch to Main Behavior Group of the same object.
+Switch to Main Behaviour Group of the same object.
 Implement the logic as shown in the picture below:

-1. Select the Train and open the Behavior tab.
+1. Select the Train and open the Behaviour tab.
 Create a new Captured boolean variable and set its default value to false.

-1. Add a new Behavior Group and rename it as Capture.
+1. Add a new Behaviour Group and rename it as Capture.

-1. When the player has not captured an evidence yet, we want to highlight them to give them a hint.
-Switch to Main Behavior Group and implement this logic:
+1. When the player has not captured evidence yet, we want to highlight it to give them a hint.
+Switch to Main Behaviour Group and implement this logic:

 Checkpoint